-Those in power are the ones who have their narratives passed on.
-They decide what is classified as “historical truth.”
 But Hollywood’s liberal rewriting of history doesn’t stop with the LGBT community.
 The recent Aloha fiasco—in which white actress Emma Stone was cast as a biracial woman of Asian American descent—is case in point.
 One could also look to other fictionalized historical documents like Pride or The Theory of Everything or HBO’s HIV/AIDS drama The Normal Heart, all of which have been critiqued for their marginalization of women.

 Commercialism breeds conservatism in mainstream Western cinema.
 Emmerich, the German director responsible for such cinematic beasts as Independence Day and The Day After Tomorrow, hinted as much in a recent interview with Vulture, in which he suggested that the narrative was changed predominantly for funding reasons.

 Indeed, those working in the industry clearly believe that film backers are more likely to financially support films if they feature white, male, and straight bodies prominently on-screen.
 This despite the fact that according to the Motion Picture Association of America, women go to the movies in higher numbers than men, and Hispanic and African Americans report a higher per capita attendance than white moviegoers.